CMSDAS/b2g-long-exercise/_episodes/14-modeling.md

----
+--
-title: "Modelling the background with 2DAlphabet (a wrapper for Combine)"
+title: "Modelling the background and signal with 2DAlphabet (a wrapper for Combine)"
-teaching: 10
+teaching: 30
-exercises: 20
+exercises: 40
 questions:
-- "How do I use the background model in a statistical analysis?"
+- "How do I use the 2DAlphabet package to model the background?"
 objectives:
-- "Have the background model implemented in RooFit/Combine."
+- "Run the 2DAlphabet package"
-- "Perform background fits to pseudo data and data control regions."
+- "Apply normalisation systematics"
+- "Apply shape systematics"
 keypoints:
-- "First key point.
-Brief Answer to questions.
-(FIXME)"
+- "Luminosity uncertainties affect all processes equally"
+- "Cross section uncertainties should not be applied to signal"
+- "Template morphing is used to determine shape uncertainties"
 ---

 # Introduction to the 2DAlphabet package